PLATOONProject/PLATOONPipeline/README.md

 ```

-OR to stransofrm and load data automatically, run the following:
+OR to transform and load data automatically, run the following:

 ```bash